Friday night did not start out well for Nathan Duran.

 Duran leaned on Washington heavily during the tying drive, completing four passes to the junior for 57 yards.

 The biggest play came on a fourth down.
 The Falcons were faced with a fourth-and-1 at the Turlock 29-yard line.
-But an unsportsmanlike conduct penalty while the Falcons were in the huddle made it a fourth-and-16.
+But an unsportsmanlike conduct penalty while the Falcons were in the huddle made it a much more difficult fourth-and-16.